 Behind The Scenes: Female Roasters & Visibility

 If the default appearance for a barista champion is male, so too is that of a coffee roaster.
 Unfortunately, little data exists on the often-commented-upon gender gap in roasting.
-What we can tell you is that, at Perfect Daily Grind, we notice our biggest gender divide with roasting articles (even with most of them written by women).
+What we can tell you is that, at Perfect Daily Grind, we notice our biggest gender divide with roasting articles (despite the fact that most of them are written by women).

 shestheroaster is working to support women in the coffee roasting industry by providing events, raising and distributing funds, and changing the face of coffee roasters.

 Clara Svensson roasts coffee at Koppi.
 Credit: Koppi Fine Coffee Roasters